 A knowledgeable lender considers your monthly budget but also analyzes whether the car deal is good value.
 For instance, you shouldn’t end up owing $25,000 for a car that’s only worth $15,000.

 A car deal that makes good financial sense is important to the lender, as that protects them from risk if you can't pay back the loan.
 And a good value deal protects you too if you ever need to sell your car and pay off your loan.
 You'll enjoy decent resale value if the vehicle is actually worth close to what you paid for it in the first place.

 0 down payment car loans are available to customers with bad credit too.
 Some lenders appreciate that life has financial twists and turns, and they want to build strong relationships with their clients and help them get the best deal for their new car.

 When you’re looking at a car in a dealership, be aware that although car dealers often have affiliated lenders ready to offer you finance options, including zero down payments, they are not required to provide you with the best car loan deal that they have available.

-A zero down car loan provides you with a car up front in return for payments later.
+A car loan with no money down provides you with a car now and payments later.
 To save money, try to get your term paid off as soon as you can.
 If you do get approved for a no money down loan, try to commit to the shortest term you can manage.

 Long term loans may be tempting, but in the long run, they’ll usually cost you more.
 It’s a good idea to add a few dollars on top of your monthly payments as often as you can.
 Getting your loan paid off quickly means you can sooner wave goodbye to interest payments.